rodoch/Doras/README.md

 This is a reference implementation of the excellent [ImageProcessor](http://imageprocessor.org/) library.

-I use this implementation as an image server to resize, reformat and cache images on-the-fly for other web applications.
+I use this implementation as an image server to resize, reformat and cache images on the fly for other web applications.
 I wanted to have a reference repository that could be dropped into new applications with minimal configuration.
 I originally created this implementation for my clients at [Fiontar & Scoil na Gaeilge, DCU](https://www.gaois.ie/).

 Doras includes sample configurations for two scenarios: